ljr-ifsp/simos/README.md

 	(ljr[dot]ifsp gmail)
 	http://ljr.sdf.org

-This project is intented to help Operating System class by enabling a simple but sufficient start up for labs like Scheduling policies and Memory management implementations.
+This project is intented to help Operating System classes by enabling a simple but sufficient start up for labs like Scheduling policies and Memory management implementations.